Mental health of Adolf Hitler: Frederic L. Coolidge, Felicia L. Davis, Daniel L. Segal (2007)

 In terms of methodology, the most elaborate psychological assessment of Hitler was undertaken in 2007 by a research team at the University of Colorado.
 This study differed from all earlier works by its open, exploratory approach.
 The team tested systematically which mental disorders Hitler's behavior may or may not have been indicating.
 It was the first Hitler pathography that was consistently empirical.
 The psychologists and historians reviewed passed down reports by people who knew Hitler, and evaluated these accounts in accordance with a self-developed diagnostic tool that allowed for a wide range of personality, clinical, and neuropsychological disturbances to be measured.
 According to this study, Hitler showed obvious traits of paranoia, but also of anti-social, sadistic, and narcissistic personality disorders, and distinct traits of post-traumatic stress disorder.

 Organically caused psychotic symptoms

 Hitler's alleged psychotic symptoms have repeatedly been attributed to possible organic causes.
 Psychiatrist Günter Hermann Hesse, for example, was convinced that Hitler experienced long-term consequences of gas poisoning during World War I.

 Syphilis

-In the late 1980s, Ellen Gibbels (University of Cologne) attributed the limb trembling in Hitler's later years to Parkinson's disease, a widely held consensus in the research community.
-However, some researchers interpreted Hitler's tremor as a symptom of advanced syphilis, most recently American historian Deborah Hayden.
-Hayden links the general paresis from which Hitler – in her opinion – had had since 1942, to the mental decline in the last years of his life, especially to his "paranoid temper tantrums".
-Psychiatrist Frederick Redlich, however, reported that there is no evidence that suggests that Hitler had syphilis.
+In the late 1980s, Ellen Gibbels at the University of Cologne attributed the limb trembling in Hitler's later years to Parkinson's disease, a widely held consensus in the research community.
+However, some researchers interpreted Hitler's tremor as a symptom of advanced syphilis, including American historian Deborah Hayden in 2003.
+Hayden linked the general paresis from which Hitler – in her opinion – had had since 1942, to the mental decline in the last years of his life, especially to his "paranoid temper tantrums".
+Psychiatrist Frederick Redlich, reported that there is no evidence that suggests that Hitler had syphilis.